lohithmunakala/jupyterbook_hosting/my_book/intro.md

 Here is a note!
 :::

-And here is a code block:
+And here is a code block that we are going to look at:

 ```
 e = mc^2